gruppe-i-co-design/paper/paper.md

 In this step, we apply to rule No. 2 and insert the element, 2,  at the top cell, and each cell kicking its value to the next cell.

 Step 5
 In this step, we insert the last from the unsorted array.
 Now we have two elements that are the same, and to insert this into the sorted cell, we apply rule No. 2 and 3.
+Our unsorted array are now sorted in parallel.

 ### Hardware implementation